ESRS 2.0: final draft and voluntary window for FY2026

 On May 6 the European Commission published the final draft of the Delegated Act revising the ESRS.
-What EFRAG had estimated as a 70% cut now has concrete figures: from 1,073 to 456 mandatory datapoints.
+What EFRAG had estimated as a 70% cut now has concrete figures: a 61% reduction in mandatory datapoints (from the original 1,073).
 The public consultation is open until June 3.
 If your company is already reporting under ESRS, you have a decision to make before year end.

 What just happened